boredsquirrel/Linux/Guides/Captive-Portal-Tricks.md

 ## Explanation

-A **Captive Portal** is the webpage you see when logging into a public Wi-Fi network.
+A Captive Portal is the website you see when logging in on a public Wi-Fi.

 ```
 Welcome to our Wifi-Customer-Experience-Allround service!